nostrocket/nostrocket.org/microdao.md

 No matter what term we use to describe the way that humans organise within a Nostrocket project, it can always be destroyed by a shitcoin version of it.

-Anyone who dismisses Nostrocket because it has the term "DAO" in it probably has nothing tangible to offer anyway.

 ### Can the shareholders in a micro-DAO conduct a rug-pull?

 Maybe.
 And that would be a shame.